Rajiv-jha/AppDynamics-Postgre-Docker/README.md

 Now you can perform any operation here

-Performing CURD through JDBC driver
+Performing CRUD through JDBC driver
 -----------------------------------